-Victorian AIDS Council volunteer Greig Friday was killed on board the ill-fated Germanwings Flight 4U9525.
+Victorian AIDS Council volunteer Greig Friday was on board the ill-fated Germanwings Flight 4U9525 that crashed in the French Alps on Tuesday.

-Tributes have been flowing for Friday, who started volunteering for the Victorian AIDS Council (VAC) in 2007 after completing the Young & Gay Peer Education Workshop.
+Tributes have been flowing for Greig, who started volunteering for the Victorian AIDS Council (VAC) in 2007 after completing the Young & Gay Peer Education Workshop.

 VAC staff said he was instrumental in the success of the initiative, providing assistance and guidance to many young people to overcome homophobia and celebrate their sexual identity.